David-Woroniuk/FedTools/README.md

 # FedTools

-An open source Python library for the scraping of Federal Reserve data.
+An [open source][link2] Python library for the scraping of Federal Reserve data.

 By default, all modules within FedTools use 10 threads to increase scraping speed.
 By default, the Output is a Pandas DataFrame, indexed by release date of the materials.
 Additional serialised storage methods are optional.